Yueleng/react-tutorial/effects_reducers_context.md

 in the above case, the logic before return will be run only once, and return statement will be run if the component unmount from DOM.
 (Both run only once)

+- The `[dependencies]` should be as specific as possible, see the code in `react-side-effect-project/.../Login.js`, when we change the whole `state` to `isValid` as dependencies.
+This avoid unnecessary `useEffect` calls.

 ## Introducing Reducers

 - Sometimes, you have more complex state - for example if it got multiple states, multiple ways of changing it or dependencies to other states.